Harry Weber (sculptor)

 Harry Weber (born June 11, 1942) is an American sculptor.

 Early life

 Harry Weber was born in St. Louis, Missouri in 1942 where he attended St. Louis Country Day School.
 He was educated at Princeton University where he studied art history.

 Following his education, Weber served six years in the United States Navy.
-This included a year on river patrol boats in Vietnam where he compiled a compelling series of drawings chronicling his experiences there.During his service, he was awarded the Bronze Star Medal with V for valor, the Presidential Unit Commendation and the Navy and Marine Corps Combat Ribbon.
+This included a year on river patrol boats in Vietnam where he compiled a series of drawings chronicling his experiences there.
+During his service, he was awarded the Bronze Star Medal with V for valor, the Presidential Unit Commendation and the Navy and Marine Corps Combat Ribbon.